“But before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed”

 were kept under guard by the law,

 The word “kept” is a military term for keeping guard as with a garrison.
 The law guards against every way of escape from the conclusion we are sinners.
-The phrase in verse 22 “confined all under sin” and this phrase “kept under guard by the law” is the same thing.
+The phrase in verse 22, “confined all under sin,” and this phrase “kept under guard by the law,” is the same thing.
 The law will not allow us to justify our sin.
 Therefore, we cannot justify ourselves by works.
 All the law does to us is curse us.
 It proves we are sinners.

 kept for the faith which would afterward be revealed

 The second word for “kept” in this verse means to shut together, shut in on all sides.
 The law kept people in a state of exclusively depending on faith in the Messiah for salvation.
-This does not mean that God justified people by law before Christ, because God justified Old Testament believers by faith just as He justified Abraham by faith (Genesis 15:6).
+This does not mean that God justified people by law before Christ because God justified Old Testament believers by faith just as He justified Abraham by faith (Genesis 15:6).

 The Greek word indicates the law permanently shuts us up to sin until the faith “afterward” revealed.
 The word “revealed” means uncovered.
 The faith of this dispensation was unknown under the law; it was covered until Christ came.
-The law covered New Testament faith for 1500 years.
-God locked the Jews under the law until Christ came to fulfil all the requirements of the law (Romans 8:2-4).
+The law covered the New Testament faith for 1500 years.
+God locked the Jews under the law until Christ came to fulfill all the requirements of the law (Romans 8:2-4).
 God frees both Jews and Gentiles through personal faith in Christ.
-The Jews anticipated the coming of the Messiah and Gentiles know the Messiah by name.
+The Jews anticipated the coming of the Messiah, and Gentiles know the Messiah by name.

-The law can diagnose our sin but it cannot prescribe a remedy.
+The law can diagnose our sin, but it cannot prescribe a remedy.
 If this is so, why would you revert to legalism to be saved or sanctified?
 The law precludes any attempt to secure justification before God other than by faith in the finished work of Christ.
-God does not want us to lose consciousness of our sin and it’s ability to punish us.
+God does not want us to lose consciousness of our sin, and it’s ability to punish us.
 If we keep the law to be saved, it will forever imprison us.
 However, if we trust the work of Christ, it will forever free us.